 - A short biographical note (max.
 100 words)

-Each special issue will have its own email address (to be advertised on the respective issue’s Call for Papers).
+Each issue will have its own email address (to be advertised on the respective issue’s Call for Papers).

 With each submission, both Word document attachments (your article and the Information Document) should be sent in one email.